M-erb/Calculator/README.md

 1. Create a History of calculations
 2. Add tests for key methods
-3. Make code less jumbled
+3. Use promises for better async control